lars1050/CSC210-S21/Projects/Project2_Ordering/README.md

 - `queryBySeason`
 - `queryByCity`

+### Olympian

+One required modification to Olympian is to implement the Copyable interface.
+This will be the only way that you can use it in your list.

 ### Dynamic Array

 Dynamic arrays are arrays that expand as needed without limits.
 Use a default array size of 100 when first initialized, but at any point, if more elements need to be added, then increase the array size by 100.
 To do this, you will need to create a new larger array then copy everything over.